David8430/RPPAscript/README.md

 AppFolder/R/PostFittingOutput.R <br/>
 AppFolder/R/PreFittingDataHandling.R <br/>

-The slide input information also has to be in te proper structure: (The ProjectFolder is a flexible input, can be called anything else.) <br/>
+The slide input information also has to be in te proper structure: (The ProjectFolder is a flexible input, can be called anything else, for example the printing date.) <br/>
+A folder called "in" needs to be created within the project folder.
+This will contain all the input slide intensity quantifications. <br/>
 ProjectFolder/in/FCF.csv <br/>
 ProjectFolder/in/Akt.csv <br/>
 ProjectFolder/in/FGFR2.csv <br/>